 But we also believe in demonstrating through quantitative and qualitative evidence that higher engagement does lead to improved business outcomes.
 We now have a substantial body of evidence showing the correlation between higher engagement and higher performance:

-- Engaging for Success (2009) – David Macleod and Nita Clarke’s foundational report identifying four enablers of employee engagement in a range of organisations across the private, public and not-for-profit sectors.
+David MacLeod and Nita Clarke’s foundational report identifying four enablers of employee engagement in a range of organisations across the private, public and not-for-profit sectors.

-Please join one of our Thought and Action Groups if you are interested in developing a body of evidence in a particular area, or starting a new Group if there isn’t one active in your area of interest or expertise.
+Please consider joining one of our Thought and Action Groups if you are interested in developing a body of evidence in a particular area, or starting a new Group if there isn’t one active in your area of interest or expertise.